Fortress-Wars/FortressWars-Wiki/docs/rules/README.md

 **3.1 Eligibility**

-- Players must have a Discord account to participate.
+- Captains and Co-Captains must have a Discord account to participate.
 - Players may only participate on **one team per tournament**.
 - Alternate accounts are strictly prohibited.